-- Hemangiomas are a collection of capillaries (small blood vessels) that may appear at birth or a few months later.
+- Hemangiomas -- a collection of capillaries (small blood vessels) that may appear at birth or a few months later.

-- Stork bites are small red patches on the baby's forehead, eyelids, back of the neck, or upper lip.
+- Stork bites -- small red patches on the baby's forehead, eyelids, back of the neck, or upper lip.
 They are caused by stretching of the blood vessels.
-They usually go away within 18 months.
+They often go away within 18 months.

 Newborn skin characteristics; Infant skin characteristics; Neonatal care - skin